WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

    We will compare the results with other results.

 5. Ensemble Method with XGBoost.
    We will use ensemble method for our different models.
+Ensemble methods can potentially combine the strengh of individul models.

 6. Deep Learning Method + Traditional Method (SVM)
-   We will try to find a way to combine both traditional method and deep learning methods.
+   We will try to combine both traditional method and deep learning methods.

 7. Data Augmentation
-   Data pre-processing and data augmentation will also be used in the task.
+   Data pre-processing and data augmentation will be used in the task.

 ### Possible limitations of approach

-Currently we mainly consider `Convolutional Neural Network` as our network structure.
+We mainly consider `Convolutional Neural Network` as our network structure.
-Therefore we might face those problems:
+And we might run into the following challenges:

 * Hyperparamter tuning is non-trivial
 * Need a large dataset